Tabular data processing in Python

 1 Pandas-flavour

-- pandas is more-or-less a dataframe class for Python.
+pandas is more-or-less a de facto standard dataframe class for Python. pandas

 look a lot like R. On the minus side, this combination lacks some language features of R (e.g. regression formulae are not first-class language features).
 On the plus side, they lack some language misfeatures of R (the object model being a box of turds, and copy-by-value semantics and all those other annoyances).

-I am not a huge fan of pandas, personally.
+I am not a net fan of pandas, personally.
 The engineering behind it is impressive, but the workflow ends up not fitting my actual problems particularly well.
 Fun to look at but not to touch.
-This might be about my workflow being idiosyncratic, or it might be because the original author had an idiosyncratic workflow, and it is he who needed weird features that the rest of us trip over.
-YMMV.
+This might be about my workflow being idiosyncratic, or it might be because the original author had an idiosyncratic workflow, and he needed weird features that the rest of us trip over.
+You tell me.

 In comparison to R, one crucial weakness is that R has a rich ecosystem of tools for dataframes.
-Python is a bit thinner.
+Python is… poorer.

-Also (and I do not know if this was the true process or not) when pandas was designed, Wes McKinney made a bunch of design choices differently than R did, possibly thinking to himself “Why did R not do it this way which is clearly better,” only to discover that in practice R’s way was better, or that the cool hack ended up being awkward in Python syntax.
-Chief among these is the obligatory indexing of rows in the table; I spend a lot of time fighting pandas’ insistence on wanting everything to be named, and then interpreting those arbitrary names as meaningful.
+Also (and I do not know if this was the true history or not) when pandas was designed, some of the design choices in R were decided to be mistakes, only to discover that in practice R’s way was better than the janky new method, or that the cool hack ended up being awkward in Python syntax.
+Chief among these is the obligatory labelling of rows in the table; I spend a lot of time fighting pandas’ insistence on wanting everything to be labelled, and then interpreting those arbitrary names as meaningful, and then running into frictions with grouping and merging.

-Lots of nice things are built on pandas, such as …
+Anyway, pandas is still usable and useful, especially because of the ecosystem.
+Many nice things are built on pandas, such as …

 statsmodels, which is more-or-less a minimalist subset of standard R, but Python.
 Implements